Mud Morganfield: Career

 Morganfield has described the resemblance of the tone and timbre of his voice to that of his father's voice as a double-edged sword.
-The similarity is evident in For Pops: A Tribute To Muddy Waters, an album on which he performs several Muddy Waters songs.

 Morganfield launched his music career in blues clubs on the south side of Chicago, where he performed a mix of his father's material and his own original works.
 Regarding his performances of Muddy Waters songs in addition to his own material, Morganfield says, "I started to sing to show the world that dad left me here.
 I love and am proud to sing his songs just like I love and will always be proud of him.
 I'm not Muddy Waters and I'm certainly not trying to be Muddy Waters.
 I'm Mud Morganfield, but when I'm up on stage I always feel Pops is there with me and it means so much that I can get on stage and keep his music alive around the world."

 In May 2015, his album, For Pops: A Tribute To Muddy Waters, won a Blues Music Award in the 'Traditional Blues Album' category.